Jikai0Wang/Speculative_CoT/README.md

 python speculative_cot.py --bench-name gsm8k
 ```

 ## To Train Your Own LoRA Weights for SCoT

+We provide datasets for training the target model (32B) and the draft model (1.5B) in the ./train/data and ./train_draft/data directories respectively.
+We also provide the trained lora weights (32B and 1.5B).
+In case you need to make a custom dataset or retrain the lora module, please refer to the following script.

 ### Prepare data and train the target model
 ```bash